| Rudolf Serkin(28th Mar. 1903~8th May

 altered to the one appealing his will(fit to the solo

 works), and settled to tender and warm one.
+A Japanese critic said in his books,

 "When we criticize Serkin, it will make many